 China dominates the world and region's methanol demand and is the lone producer in the region.
-China accounts for of world methanol demand and of methanol industry production in 2023.
+China of methanol industry production in 2023. of world methanol demand and accounts for

 - Argus studies exclude CTO/CTP as this methanol produced is assumed to be 100pc captive for the production of olefins and has no supply/demand impact on the merchant methanol industry.
-This difference in assumptions can lead to very different views of methanol industry supply and demand, but both equally valid. - As now well seen, - Across more than 10 years' time, China's appetite for methanol into gasoline blending, other fuel uses and methanol-to-olefins/methanol-to-propylene redefined the methanol industry.
-MTO production is - China has become the clearing house for the industry, as incremental consumption and production often dictates the incremental price for methanol, influencing prices across the rest of the world.
+Th difference in assumptions can lead to very different views of methanol industry supply and demand, b both equally valid. - As now well seen, - Across more than 10 years' time, China's appetite for methanol into gasoline blending, other fuel uses ar • methanol-to-olefins/methanol-to-propylene redefined the methanol industry.
+MTO production - China has become the clearing house for the industry, as incremental consumption and production ofter • dictates the incremental price for methanol, influencing prices across the rest of the world.